markusstrasser/council/README.md

 We want to know what Person _x_ would say about _y_ or how they might answer question _z_

+## Project Description

+### Technologies Used

+Pytube - Audio file extraction from YouTube playlists of experts talking about a subject (current MVP is specific to topics of AI).
+Whisper - Transcription of audio
+Haystack - Synthesis for modeling a representation of an Streamlit - front end web app deployment

 ## User Flow

 1. prompt user